Actindo-AG/Documentation/ProcessDocumentation/ImportOrderCreateDeliveryNote.md

 #### Settings

 The *Description* field contains the API endpoint that is addressed in this action.
-The *Key*, *Label*, *Queue type* and *Max tries* field have no functional meaning for the action.
+The *Key*, *Label*, *Queue type*, *Max tries* and *Long Description* fields have no functional meaning for the action.

 - *Description*
     .exportPositions | exportPositions (/Actindo.Extensions.Actindo.UCSProductSync.RetailSuiteOrderSync.exportPositions)

 ### Finish order export